aws-solutions-library-samples/guidance-for-maximum-data-availability-architecture-on-aws/README.md

 - # systemctl start gunicorn
 - # systemctl status gunicorn
    .... should see workers
-- # systemctl enable MD2A_tx_cache
+- # systemctl enable rananeeti_tx_cache
-- # systemctl start MD2A_tx_cache
+- # systemctl start rananeeti_tx_cache
-- # systemctl status MD2A_tx_cache
+- # systemctl status rananeeti_tx_cache
-   .... should see "Started MD2A_tx_cache.service - MD2A Caching layer."
+   .... should see "Started rananeeti_tx_cache.service - RANANEETI Caching layer."
 </pre>

 ## End of Deployment
 From your workstation open in Firefox your EC2 host address and start making "reservations", while ticking the checkbox to test Database failures.
 (You may consider to temporarily disable JS so you can go back and resubmit same data without changing anything.)

 Now it's a good time to play around with the cafe Demo website and to review its code.
-Note that "MD2A" Data Platform is the _only interface_ to all sort of data stores, relational and not.
+Note that "Rananeeti" Data Platform is the _only interface_ to all sort of data stores, relational and not.
 It also has its own connection pool with transaction processing logic smart enough to survive even full database outages. _That is the core concept of Maximum Data Availability Architecture_.

 > Thank you for visiting!